sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 the character.
 If the outcome is certain, the GM may just narrate what happens.
 Or they may ask you some clarifying questions.

-Deckahedron World is a conversation.
-Different GMs will draw the line of certainty at different places.
+Deckahedron World is a conversation between people, so there is variability in how it plays out.
+Different GMs will draw their line of certainty at different places.

 Consider a situation where the GM has described your character, Kresk, waking up after making camp in a forest.
-Beside you is a squirrel nibbling an acorn.
+Beside Kresk is a squirrel, nibbling an acorn.

 You might respond by saying,